zhaobao/upload/readme.md

 Upload Box is a html5 file uploader.
 The main feature is:

 - Beautiful UI (^_^)
+- No fonts, no image icon, all pure css
 - Support progress update
 - Support file type filter
 - Tiny and pure Javascript, no other dependency